-Unless otherwise indicated, the financial information in this Base Prospectus relating to the Bank has been derived from (i) the audited consolidated financial statements of the Bank as at and for the financial years ended 31 December 2019, 2018 and 2017 and (ii) the unaudited interim condensed consolidated financial statements of the Bank for the nine months ended 30 September 2020 (together, the Financial Statements).
+Unless otherwise indicated, the financial information in this Base Prospectus relating to the Bank has been derived from (i) the audited consolidated financial statements of the Bank as at and for the financial years ended 31 December 2020, 2019 and 2018 and (ii) the unaudited interim condensed consolidated financial statements of the Bank for the nine months ended 30 September 2021 (together, the "Financial Statements").

 The Bank's financial year ends on 31 December, and references in this Base Prospectus to any specific year are to the 12-month period ended on 31 December of such year.
-The audited consolidated financial statements of the Bank as at and for the financial years ended 31 December 2019, 2018 and 2017 have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board and the applicable provisions of the Qatar Central Bank regulations.
-The unaudited interim condensed consolidated financial statements of the Bank as at and for the nine months ended 30 September 2020 have been prepared in accordance with International Accounting Standard (IAS) 34, Interim Financial Reporting and the applicable provisions of Qatar Central Bank regulations.
+The audited consolidated financial statements of the Bank as at and for the financial years ended 31 December 2020, 2019 and 2018 have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board and the applicable provisions of the Bank as at and for the nine months ended 30 September 2021 have been prepared in accordance with International Accounting Standard (IAS) 34, Interim Financial Reporting and the applicable provisions of Qatar Central Bank regulations.